phinze/phinze.github.io/_posts/2014-05-24-useful-tech-terms-part-1.markdown

 ----

 That's all for today.
-On deck for next time: Cargo Culting, Code Smell, and more!
+On deck for next time: Cargo Culting, Code Smell, Rubber Ducking, and maybe more!
 Feel free to suggest some for me to add.
 I'm hoping over time to build up a relatively small list of unique phrases with high utility.